juel-content/supreme-octo-spoon/Quickstart.md

-# Quickstart Guide for Tasty
+# Quickstart Guide for tasty

-This guide will help you install **Tasty**, run your first command, and verify that it works.
+This guide will help you install **tasty**, run your first command, and verify that it works.

 Estimated time: **5 minutes**.